luminide/docs/docs/source/tutorial/plant.md

 ## Run Experiment

-Now you're ready to run an experiment:
+Now you're ready to run an experiment.
+For this tutorial, we will train a model to completion.
+For other types of experiments, including hyperparameter tuning and running custom scripts, see [Run Experiment](docs-run-experiment).

 Menu: `Luminide > Run Experiment`

-Running an experiment copies the shell script in <kbd>code/full.sh</kbd> to the Compute Server and executes it.
+Training a model copies the shell script in <kbd>code/full.sh</kbd> to the Compute Server and executes it.
 Enter an optional experiment description and then click `Start Full Training`.

 ```{image} ../images/feb-train.png
 :width: 600